bolk/bolk.github.com/fm.md

 back: true
 ---

 A treemap recursively subdivides area into rectangles; the area of any node in the tree corresponds to its value.
 This example uses color to encode different packages of the Flare visualization toolkit.
-Treemap design invented by <a href='http://www.cs.umd.edu/~ben/'>Ben Shneiderman</a>.
-Squarified algorithm by <a href='http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.36.6685'>Bruls, Huizing and van Wijk</a>.
+Treemap design invented by [Ben Shneiderman](http://www.cs.umd.edu/~ben/).
+Squarified algorithm by [Bruls, Huizing and van Wijk](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.36.6685).

 <h2 id="title">